dhuberdeau/adaptation_proceduralization/README.md

 # adaptation_proceduralization
-Results and analysis for adaptation proceduralization study.
+Data and analysis code for adaptation proceduralization study.